A Guide to Cutting The Cable TV Cord

 I was paying $100.00 a month for Cable.
 Which comes to $1200.00 a year.
 YIKES!

-I bought an Winegard Flatwave Antenna for $31.95.
+I purchased a Winegard Flatwave Antenna for $31.95.
 Has a range of 35 miles.
 Enough range for me to get a signal from the closest tower.

 I pay Netflix $7.99 month / $95.88 a year